Linear Alignment of Vision-language Models for Image Captioning: Related Work

 \section{Related Work}

 \paragraph{Linear Alignment}

 The idea of linearly aligning embedding spaces is a well studied problem in the field of bilinguality \citep{minixhofer_wechsel_2022,artetxe_learning_2016}, geometrical alignment \citep{leordeanu_spectra_2005,fischler_random_1981,liu_sift_2008}, and vision for zero-shot learning \citep{akata_label_2013,akata_evaluation_2015,frome_devise_2013,bernadino_embarrasingly_2015}.
-Similar to our approach, \citet{ouali_black_2023} use orthogonal procrustes to align features of CLIP-style models with class labels for few-shot classification.
-However, their approach is tailored toward the task of classification and does not directly transfer to image captioning.
-Other works consider image captioning using only text data by training a text decoder for CLIP-style models \citep{li_decap_2023,nukrai_textonly_2022,yu_multimodal_2022,wang_from_2023,gu_i_2022}.However, at test-time these approaches still receive images as input, and thus, still suffer from the prevalent mis-alignment.
+Similar to our approach, \citet{ouali_black_2023} use the procrustes method to align features of CLIP with embedded class labels for few-shot classification.
+Other works sidestep the prevalent mis-aligned embedding space by training a decoder solely in the text space of CLIP \citep{li_decap_2023,nukrai_textonly_2022,yu_multimodal_2022,wang_from_2023,gu_i_2022}.
+At test time, however, these approaches receive images as input and, thus, still suffer from the prevalent mis-alignment.
 Other approaches adapt the pretraining objective in order to achieve a better alignment in the joint embedding space \citep{furst_cloob_2022,goel_cyclip_2022,humer_understanding_2023}.
 However, none of these models are available at the same scale as CLIP.

 \paragraph{Retrieval Augmentation}

 The idea of retrieval augmentation has been explored in the realm of language modeling \citep{khandelwal_generalization_2020,guu_retrieval_2020,borgeaud_improving_2022}, language generation conditioned on images \citep{hu_reveal_2023,yang_revilm_2023,yasunaga_retrieval_2023}, and reinforcement learning \citep{humphreys_large_2022,goyal_retrieval_2022}.
 In the realm of image captioning, \citet{ramos_smallcap_2023} leverages retrieval augmentation to reduce the required number of trainable parameters. \citet{ramos_lmcap_2023} extends this idea to multilingual datastores, which enables generation in a certain target language. \OurMethod also relies on retrieval augmentation, but is much more efficient in terms of training while yielding competitive or even better results.